gboeing/ppd534/assignments/reading-responses/readme.md

 ### Reading Response 4

-Respond to all 3 of the following prompts:

-  1. In your own words, define the two spatial data models and briefly discuss how non-spatial data is associated with each.
-  2. What are the ethical implications of spatial data visualization?
-Why does Gimond (in agreement with Tukey) suggest that maps can serve the purpose of "propaganda"?
-  3. Where does spatial data analysis/visualization fit within the specific questions/projects you hope to address in your career?
+What are the ethical implications of spatial data visualization and why does Gimond (in agreement with Tukey) suggest that maps can serve the purpose of propaganda?
+Where does spatial data analysis/visualization fit within the specific questions/projects you hope to address in your career?

 ### Reading Response 5

-Respond to just *1* of the following *2* prompts (approx 1/2 page):
+First, respond to just 1 of the following 2 prompts (approx 1/2 page):

   1. What is inductive inference and why it is useful despite its flaws?
   2. What is an anti-realist?
 Are you one?